Qwarkk6/CLS/Licensing_Exceptions.md

 The function <a href="https://github.com/TheGreatFez/kOS-Scripts">PitchProgram_Sqrt</a> is a modified version of TheGreatFez's pitch program.

-The function <a href="https://www.reddit.com/r/Kos/comments/539idc/comment/d7sdotu/?utm_source=share&utm_medium=web2x&context=3">launchWindow</a> was shared by /u/Rybec in the kOS subreddit.
+The function <a href="https://www.reddit.com/r/Kos/comments/539idc/comment/d7sdotu/?utm_source=share&utm_medium=web2x&context=3">launchWindow</a> was shared by /u/Rybec in the kOS subreddit, and is the basis for the launchWindowContract and launchWindowRendezvous functions.

 The function <a href="https://www.reddit.com/r/Kos/comments/6bsg5g/comment/dhyymbi/?utm_source=share&utm_medium=web2x&context=3">orbitnormal</a> was shared by /u/ElWanderer_KSP in the kOS subreddit.